Yorkshire, England - Coxwold, Byland Abbey & Helmsley Castle

 Following Robert's death in 1227, de Roos descendants continued to reside in the Castle for the next five centuries.

-looking upstream looking downstream recording a royal gift of a building there was a craft fair going on inside that building
+looking upstream looking downstream recording a royal gift of a building there was a craft fair inside that building

 a dry moat on an earbud tour